Komodo96/SGD213_Task-2-GreenGeckoStudiosWiki/Proposal/index.md

 ---

 ### Schedule of Rates
-Our Team leader, Mr. Boss Man, has an hourly rate of $2500 for overseeing project infrastucte and task deligation Our remaining team members hourly rate will be $30 per hour for 20 hours per week working on the project
+Our Team leader, Mr. Boss Man, has an hourly rate of $2500 for overseeing project infrastucte and task deligation.
+Our remaining team members hourly rate will be $30 per hour for 20 hours per week working on the project.
+As an incentive to work towards certain stretch goals we would expect a flat fee of $200 per stretch goal upon completion.

 ## Milestones